How To Import For A Trade Show In The US Or Canada

 Your Recommended Entry

 Consumption entries are recommended for anything that is consumable.
 Any goods where the duty is above $100.00 USD you would best be suited to import under a Temporary Import Bond.
-Keep in mind Temporary Import Bond items must be exported within 6-12 months depending on the commodity.
+Keep in mind Temporary Import Bond items must be exported within 6-12 months depending on the commodity and everyone that was entered under a TIB must export in the TIB time frame or the importer of records would be subject to penalties.

 Errors You Will Most Often See

-In speaking with our U.S. release Operations Manager, Breanna Leininger, she described the most common errors you will see when you try to import items for a trade show into the U.S.:
+In speaking with our Vice President of US Operations, Breanna Leininger, she described the most common errors you will see when you try to import items for a trade show into the US:

 "The most common errors we see are in packaging and invoicing.
-When looking to import goods into the U.S. for a trade show it is vitally important to package and invoice consumables such as giveaways separate from the trade show booth.
-This will prove to be helpful if you are flagged for inspection, as well as open you up to entry filing options that will save you time, money, and a headache."
+When looking to import goods into the US for a trade show it is vitally important to package and invoice consumables such as giveaways separate from the trade show booth.
+Those items cannot be brought in under a TIB and must be filed under a consumption entry.
+This can also prove to be helpful if you are flagged for inspection because it helps CBP identify what will be returning and what will stay in the US, which will save you time, money, and a headache."

-Note: We recommend getting items you could buy from a store, such as cleaning supplies, in the country your trade show is in.
+Note: We recommend getting items you could buy from a store or any types of consumable items, such as cleaning supplies or first aid kits, in the country your trade show is in.
 Items purchased in a store can require additional statements and manufacturing information you may not have access to when purchasing from a store.

 Trade Show Importing Into Canada